sap-tutorials/Tutorials/tutorials/cp-cf-sapui5-local-setup/cp-cf-sapui5-local-setup.md

 ### Install the MTA build tool

-In Cloud Foundry, applications are usually being ship as so called `mta` archives.
+In Cloud Foundry, applications are usually being shipped as so called `mta` archives.
 The [Multi-target Application Archive Builder](https://github.com/SAP/cloud-mta-build-tool) is a standalone command-line tool that builds a deployment-ready multi-target application archive `.mtar` file.
 You can leverage `npm` to install this tool as well:

 ```Bash
 npm install -g mbt